Tewkesbury man tried to steal £2m left to air ambulance charity

 'Despicable crime'

-Both men were given four month suspended sentences for twelve months and ordered to complete 60 hours of unpaid community work.
+Both men were given four-month prison sentences, suspended for 12 months, and ordered to complete 60 hours of unpaid community work.

 Det Con Simon Timbrell said: "This was a despicable crime that sought to both take advantage of an incredibly vulnerable woman and deny a life-saving charity vital funds.